Minishivani/assignment2-Narabathoju/README.md

 |GOA | Palolem Beach| 7am-7pm|
 -----
 # Pithy Quotes
->"*The greatest glory in living lies not in never falling, but in rising every time we fall*"-Nelson Mandela.
+>"The greatest glory in living lies not in never falling, but in rising every time we fall"-*Nelson Mandela.*

->"*If life were predictable it would cease to be life, and be without flavor*"-Eleanor Roosevelt
+>"If life were predictable it would cease to be life, and be without flavor"-*Eleanor Roosevelt*